 2. If you pass away while traveling, we'll bring you home.

 According to Statistic Canada, Canadian residents took 316 million trips in Canada and abroad in 2018.
 That's a lot of time away!

 If you're a frequent traveler, this option is something you may want to consider.

 1. If you move, your plan goes with you.

 When you plan in advance with Dignity Memorial, you also get relocation protection—because who knows where life is going to take you.
-It's a benefit that allows for prepaid funeral and cemetery plans to be transferred to any of the more than 1,900 Dignity Memorial providers in North America if you move more than 75 miles away from where you purchased the plan.
-So if your job transfers you to another state or you decide to move to be closer to your children and grandchildren, your funeral plan moves right along with you.
+It's a benefit that allows for prepaid funeral and cemetery plans to be transferred to any of the more than 1,900 Dignity Memorial providers in North America if you move more than 100 kilometres away from where you purchased the plan.
+So if your job transfers you to another province (or state) or you decide to move to be closer to your children and grandchildren, your funeral plan moves right along with you.

 Take action now and get the guide

 Now that you know all the benefits, what are you waiting for?
 Get in touch and we'll help you document your wishes, discuss costs and answer any questions you have.
 Our planning professionals are here to help.-->

 A funeral or memorial service should be a one-of-a-kind celebration.
 Everyone has their own unique story.
 How do you want to tell yours?
 Imagine is a book full of ideas for creating a beautiful and unforgettable remembrance for yourself or a loved one.
 Download Imagine to begin planning an unforgettable tribute today.